 The name of Home originates from an Old English word Hôm, which described a place on an hilly outcrop or height.
 The situation of Hume Castle readily explains this origin and through the ages it has been spelt in several different ways, appearing in documents over the past eight centuries in up to 8 various spellings.
-Always pronounced Hume, the barony, castle and village retained the Home spelling until the end of the 18th century; many families over the centuries have switched to the Hume version to avoid confusion of pronounciation for those living outwith the Borders, whilst others have retained the Home spelling.
+Almost always pronounced Hume, the barony, castle and village retained the Home spelling until the end of the 18th century; many families over the centuries have switched to the Hume version to avoid confusion of pronunciation for those living outwith the Borders, whilst others have retained the Home spelling.
 We do know now that an Australian branch of the Homes pronounce the name as in Rome, presumably to avoid the same confusion.

 The earls of Dunbar descended from Cospatrick the first earl (d.
 1073), who on leaving England was given the earldom by Malcolm III on the forfeiture of the former’s earldom of Northumberland by William the Conqueror.